Music City

 The local music industry

-Music City's projects frequently involve partnerships with entities like Harpa, Iceland Airwaves, Children's Culture Festival, Art for Everyone, Hitt Húsið Youth Center, and various Reykjavík music festivals.
+Music City's projects involve partnerships with entities like Harpa, Iceland Airwaves, Children's Culture Festival, Art for Everyone, Hitt Húsið Youth Center, and various Reykjavík music festivals.

 Support